 It is understood that contestants entering the competition accepted all the items of these rules.

 Each applicant judge must send application to the EGA Council.

-The applicant judge must have won at least 3 medals (two golden and one silver) in Champion class of international competitions in the competing class he/she wishes to judge as follows:
+The applicant judge must have won at least 4 golden medals in Champion class, with a minimun of 5 contestants, of international competitions in the competing class he/she wishes to judge as follows:

 “Handstripping” with 2 different breeds: 1 long legged + 1 short legged.

 “Poodle” with 3 different cuts.

 The EGA Council will evaluate the validity of the request.